 One of the biggest perks of renting a condo over an apartment is that stuff simply gets done in a condo.
 In an apartment, it can be frustrating to have a landlord who doesn’t do repairs or get things done in a timely manner.
 In a condo, owners pay condo fees to ensure that problems are solved right away.
 Condos also have security, ensuite laundry, amenities and the overall buildings are in better condition.

 How do I start?

-Investors put rental condos on the market about a month before they want to have a tenant in them, on average.
+Investors typically put condos for rent on the market about a month before they want to have a tenant occupy them, on average.
 Unlike an apartment, where searching months in advance is a good thing, you won’t find what you’re looking for if you start looking for a rental condo too early.